Edinburgh the City

 Edinburgh is one of the most classically beautiful cities in the world, with a vigorous and distinctive cultural tradition and outstanding quality of life.
-There is no city sprawl — just a few minutes walk from the city centre are small village communities that have existed in Edinburgh for centuries.
+Just a few minutes walk from the centre are small village communities that have existed within Edinburgh’s city boundaries for centuries.

 The city’s numerous places of interest and historical heritage include the magnificent Edinburgh Castle, the Royal Museum of Scotland, the Royal Botanic Garden, the National Library of Scotland, the Palace of Holyroodhouse and St. Giles Cathedral.

 Edinburgh boasts over 50 venues which regularly hold exhibitions of arts and crafts.
 The permanent collection of the Gallery of Modern Art, the National Gallery of Scotland, the Scottish National Portrait Gallery and the Royal Scottish Academy are balanced by temporary exhibitions and privately run galleries.

 Within the city itself there are over 25 golf courses, 10 swim centres and 6 sports centres including the Meadowbank and Murrayfield Stadia.
 Approximately 50 per cent of the city is open space, including Holyrood Park — with the twin peaks of Arthur’s Seat and Salisbury Crags — being one of the largest natural city-centre parks in Europe.
 Edinburgh’s relatively small overall size permits ready access to the surrounding countryside.
 It is a short journey to Leith and Newhaven harbour, to riverside walks by the Water of Leith and to the top of one of the seven hills on which Edinburgh stands.